mugane-wahome/exams/README.md

 23/08/2023 : Still a bit sick and have exams for this whole week, also I'm focusing on learning firebase for now so everything gonna be on hold for a while

-Looking into Firebase to serve as an actual backened for the app.
+Looking into Firebase to serve as an actual backend for the app.

-About 40% done on the new method of creating tests(question creation logic pretty much done)
+About 40% done on the new method of creating tests (question creation logic pretty much done)

 Currently Known Bugs : None

 Urgent Goal: Polish up the tablet version too.

-Goal for a spare time: add the option to type the section and questions by hand. ( Might try it to make it tmr after school)
+Goal for a spare time: add the option to type the section and questions by hand.
+(Might try it to make it tomorrow after school)

-Quiz mode is done along with the summary screen, while time quizzes still remain, I think I gonna take a break from this app for now, the whole thing is pretty much ready and built.
+Quiz mode is done along with the summary screen, while timed quizzes still remain, I think I gonna take a break from this app for now, the whole thing is pretty much ready and built.
 Bugs have been tested and fixed.
 While some design leave me unsatisfied it majority of the time they look great.
-I gonna focus on learning a bit more and finishing my GED exams, I might come back to this app to add new tests for myself and friends but thats probably it for now.
+I gonna focus on learning a bit more and finishing my GED exams, I might come back to this app to add new tests for myself and friends but that's probably it for now.
 I look forward to gaining enough skills to craft a login and user system by which I would consider the app to be fully ready and done.

 Good luck to anyone that stumbles on my app.
 The source code as it stands is free to use just give me credit.
-I might take this whole thing private when I implement the member system for commerical and security reasons, but the code as it stands right now will remain on this repo, I will only take the further codes private.
+I might take this whole thing private when I implement the member system for commercial and security reasons, but the code as it stands right now will remain on this repo, I will only take the further codes private.

 ## 🕖 Current Planned Timeline

 Please note these times are the worst possible times, In reality I hope to have everything production ready by mid July

-- [x] Launch of the app with just the functions to choose quizes and answer them (June 20th 2023) Progess : 100% DONE
+- [x] Launch of the app with just the functions to choose quizzes and answer them (June 20th 2023) Progress : 100% DONE
-- [x] New method to save answers ( July 20th 2023 ) Done
+- [x] New method to save answers (July 20th 2023) Done
-- [ ] Time Quizes (July 25th 2023) Progress : Might prioritize Quiz Mode Over this
+- [ ] Timed Quizzes (July 25th 2023) Progress : Might prioritize Quiz Mode Over this
 - [x] Quiz Mode (July 15th 2023) Progress : Done.
 - [ ] Switch to MongoDB for data storage (N/A) Not sure if I wanna switch to Database yet.
-- [ ] Login with google (N/A) Not sure if I want to go this route, instead focusing on making the base functions a lot better and more user friendly
+- [ ] Login with Google (N/A) Not sure if I want to go this route, instead focusing on making the base functions a lot better and more user friendly
 - [ ] Login with other providers (N/A)
 - [ ] Crash Courses (N/A) Focus switched to diversifying question types.
 - [ ] User roles (N/A) Unsure